By Cecil Hoge

 My grandfather, in spite of his large wealth for that day, had been hurt by the crash of stock market, losing over 50 percent of the monies he had accumulated in owning and operating Shewan Shipyards.
-This situation was furthered worsened by my grandfather’s insistence on not changing his lifestyle one iota and by a lifelong envy of William Randolf Hearst.
-The lifelong envy of William Randolph Hearst best expressed itself in my grandfather’s insistence on trying to outbid Mr. Hearst at every art auction that the two gentlemen attended.
+This situation was worsened by my grandfather’s insistence on not changing his lifestyle one iota and trying to compete in the purchase of antiquities with William Randolf Hearst.
+My grandfather’s lifelong envy of William Randolph Hearst best expressed itself in his insistence in trying to outbid Mr. Hearst at every art auction that the two gentlemen attended.
 This was particularly unfortunate because Mr. Hearst was considerably wealthier.

 Be that as it may, my grandfather continued his high life unabated, acquiring many beautiful artifacts from his competitions with Mr. Hearst, spending his fortune as he went.